Hypnobirthing Information For Parents

 “When you change the way you view birth, the way you birth will change.”
 Marie Mongan

-HypnoBirthing® was developed by Marie Mongan in 1989.
-A mother, academic and award-wining hypnotherapist Mongan based her theory on the work of Dr Grantly Dick-Read who practiced in the early C20th.
+An early form of Hypnobirthing was developed by American hypnotherapist, Marie Mongan in 1989.
+Mongan based her theory on the work of Dr Grantly Dick-Read, a British doctor practicing in the early C20th.
 His personal experience was that women did not experience pain during childbirth if they did not expect it to hurt.
 Dick-Read called this the fear-tension-pain syndrome.

 “One cannot help a physiological process.
 The point is not to hinder it.”